 How Condensing Furnaces Work

 A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This reduces the extent of energy wasted, enhances energy efficiency and lowers CO2 emissions.
-It also demands less natural gas to generate the same volume of heat when compared to other types of furnaces.
+This limits the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to produce the same amount of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces